-The most basic purpose of Xibo is to show content on screens and the entire suite of applications exists for that one basic purpose.
+The primary purpose of Xibo is to show content on screens and the entire application suite exists for that one purpose.
 Xibo provides a concept called Displays to manage when and how content is shown on a screen.

 Displays connect to the CMS over an API called "XMDS" (Xibo Media Distribution Service).
 Each signage player software application will have its own method of registering and connecting to the CMS - most of them only require the